 In 1943, the boys were deported to Auschwitz.
-Crammed in freight cars without food and water, and regularly beaten by the soldiers, upon arrival in the camp they were subjected to a selection.
+Crammed in freight cars without food and water, and regularly beaten by the soldiers, they were subjected to a selection upon arrival in the camp.
 A few weeks after their arrival, Meyer’s brother disappeared, a sure sign of death.
-Henry himself became ill, and was brought to the infirmary -- the final stop before the crematoria.
+Henry himself became ill and was brought to the infirmary – the final stop before the crematoria.
 Then came the lucky act of salvation.

 In the late autumn of 1944, as the Red Army was approaching the camp, Meyer was transported to Sachsenhausen for a few days, then to Buchenwald for two days and then to Ohrdruf, a small satellite camp.
 On the death march back to Buchenwald in the last days of the war, in the spring of 1945, he managed to escape along with three fellow prisoners.
 Meyer hid in the woods for seven days, and finally fled to the American front as it approached.
-He was treated well by the Americans, and was soon sent to Paris, where he remained for three years waiting to realise his dream of emigrating to the United States.
-In 1948 he received a scholarship to the Julliard School of Music, where he studied for a year and became acquainted with the musicians who were to form with him the LaSalle Quartet.
+He was treated well by the Americans and was soon sent to Paris, where he remained for three years, waiting to realise his dream of emigrating to the United States.
+In 1948 he received a scholarship to the Juilliard School of Music, where he studied for a year and became acquainted with the musicians with whom he was to form the LaSalle Quartet.

-Immediately after forming the quartet in 1949, the young men were offered a position as the group in residence at Colorado College.
+Immediately after forming the quartet in 1949, the young men were offered a position as quartet-in-residence at Colorado College.
 Four years later they moved to the University of Cincinnati, where Henry Meyer worked for over 25 years.

 Broder, H.M. & Geisel, E., 1992.
 Premiere und Pogrom: Der Jüdische Kulturbund 1933-1941, Berlin: Siedler.